 Remounted seats must be securely attached, have spoke guards, and have a high back.
 A shoulder harness and a lap belt are also needed.

-Young children should use bikes with coaster brakes -- the kind that brake when you pedal backwards.
-With hand brakes, a child's hands should be large enough and strong enough to use the levers.
+Young children should use bikes with coaster brakes.
+These are the kind that brake when pedaled backward.
+With hand brakes, a child's hands should be large enough and strong enough to squeeze the levers.

-Make sure bikes are the right size, rather than a bicycle "your child can grow into."
-A child should be able to straddle a bike with both feet on the ground.
-Children cannot handle oversize bikes and are at more risk for falling and other accidents.
+Make sure bikes are the right size, rather than a size "your child can grow into."
+Your child should be able to straddle a bike with both feet on the ground.
+Children cannot handle oversize bikes and are at risk of falling and other accidents.

 Even when riding on sidewalks, children need to learn to watch for cars pulling out from driveways and alleys.
-Also, watch out for wet leaves, gravel, and curves.
+Also, teach children to watch for wet leaves, gravel, and curves.

-Be careful to keep loose pants legs, straps, or shoelaces from getting caught in the spokes of the wheel or bicycle chain.
-Never ride barefoot, and avoid sandals or flip-flops.
+Make sure your child is careful about keeping loose pants legs, straps, or shoelaces from getting caught in the spokes of the wheel or bicycle chain.
+Teach your child to never ride barefoot, or while wearing sandals or flip-flops.